lauslim12/Satella/README.md

 sudo grep CRON /var/log/syslog
 ```

-- You can also check the logs to check for the actions that the application has made.
+- You can also check the logs to check for the actions that the application have made.

 ```bash
 cd $HOME/Satella
 cat satella-log.log
 ```

-- Note that if you are using Windows as your machine that will run this program, you could bind the `main.bat` script to Windows Task Scheduler.
+- Note that if you are using Windows as a machine that will run this program, you could bind the `main.bat` script to Windows Task Scheduler.
 I believe you just need to follow the instructions from the GUI to setup the scheduled tasks.

 ## Data Inference